gwilcox019/PPSE/Modulateur/rapport_projet.md

 **Testing**
 Because we rearranged the whole code, we chose to use an earlier simulation to compare the performances.
 We then tested the code with and without threads to compare the performances.
 At first, we could see that the execution time with threads was higher than without threads.
 We reduced the number of threads and displayed the elapsed time after each SNR to see where the problem came from.
-We then saw that the time for only 1 function, not including threads, was bigger with threads compared to without threads ; that's how we noticed that our measuring method couldn't work with threads.
+We then saw that the time for only 1 function, not including threads, was bigger with threads compared to without threads ; that's how we noticed that our measuring method couldn't work with threads, causing us to switch time functions.
 To test our random generators, we displayed the generated frames and could see that they were different.
 We also tested the channel randomizer, by using the all ones modulator and printing the noisy output.
 We could also see that they were different.
 *Source test*
 ![alt text](<random_source.jpg>)